The British Studies Faculty

 Dr. Tim Williams is a renowned choral director, church musician, music educator, performer, and musicologist.
-Since moving to Grantham on completion of his doctorate in historical musicology at the University of Cambridge, Dr. Williams has served for over six years as organist and director of music at St Wulfram’s Parish Church, the major town centre civic church in Grantham.
-During that space of time, he has strived to build a sustainable choral foundation at St. Wulfram’s providing training and opportunity in sacred choral music to people of all ages, abilities, and backgrounds.
+Since moving to Grantham on completion of his doctorate in historical musicology at the University of Cambridge, Dr. Williams has served as Organist and Director of Music at St Wulfram’s Parish Church, the civic church in Grantham.
+During that time, he has strived to build a sustainable choral foundation at St. Wulfram’s providing training and opportunity in sacred choral music to people of all ages, abilities, and backgrounds.
 Some of the notable results of this have been a seven-fold increase in the number of members of the church’s children’s choir and significantly raised standards across the board that have enabled the choristers successfully to perform complex works from Allegri’s Miserere to Benjamin Britten’s Ceremony of Carols.
 Under Dr. Williams’s direction, the choristers have sung in major British landmarks such as York Minster, Windsor Castle, Salisbury Cathedral, and St. Paul’s Cathedral.

 With experience of a lectureship and temporarily directing the studies of undergraduates in music at Trinity College in the University of Cambridge, Dr. Williams is a respected teacher of music and holds posts in Grantham schools in addition to maintaining his own music teaching practice.
 He is a Fellow of the Royal College of Organists (FRCO), holds its Choral Conducting diploma (DipCHD), and was a prize winner both in the RCO's Associateship and Choral Conducting exams.